 In addition, there’s been tremendous growth around the world in the last few decades.
 The price of non-renewable natural resources under a capitalist setting is believed to be organized around short-term goals without factoring in the finite nature of the resources at their disposal.

-So many capitalists and I daresay, capitalists in general never think long-term.
+So many capitalists and I daresay, capitalists in general fail to think long-term.
 Their approach is how to get more on a short-term basis.

 If they had a long-term approach to their policies, they’d have realized that some of their actions would not only have adverse effects on the environment but humans in general.
 The rate of greenhouse gas emissions into the atmosphere has increased drastically since the mid-1990s.